pococms/website/docs/th-create-with-framework.md

 contained within the `.poco/themes` subdirectory.
 It's easy to copy a theme elsewhere when you're finished but righ now the safest thing to do is to start with a test project.
-We'll call it `t2`.
+We'll call it `gossip`.

 ```
-poco -new t2
+poco -new gossip
-cd t2
+cd gossip
 ```

 ## Copy a theme you like